15 May 2025 / in UK Blog / by Simon Reynolds

 How Journalists Use Social Media

-As journalists increase their social activity, it’s vital for PR professionals to understand how they use the various platforms.
+As journalists increase their social activity, it’s vital for PR professionals to understand the various ways they use different platforms.
 For example, their Instagram feeds will likely look a lot different to their LinkedIn profile.
 Or they may be very active on X, but have little presence on Facebook.
-Oftentimes, they might favor one platform for breaking news stories, but use another to build their personal brands and interact with their followers.
+Often, they might favor one platform for breaking news stories, but use another to build their personal brands and interact with their followers.

 The differences in the way journalists use social media should inform how PR professionals use social media in their outreach.
-For example, while you may approach a journalist who’s active on Instagram with a story that can be told visually (and providing images, video, or infographics), you might use LinkedIn as an opportunity to build a rapport with them, following them and commenting on their posts.
+While you may approach a journalist who’s active on Instagram with a story that can be told visually (and providing images, video, or infographics), you might use LinkedIn as an opportunity to build a rapport with them, following them and commenting on their posts.

 How Journalists Use Instagram